AFTER THE ART WAR

 Forming Oppositions

-This is a story about a war, which means that in order to properly tell it we must first pretend that two things exist... where there’s really only one.
+This is a story about a war, which means that in order to properly tell it, we must first pretend that two things exist…where there’s really only one.

 "The arbitrary division of painting into representative and decorative has put composition in the background and brought forward nature imitation as a substitute.
-The picture-painter is led to think of likeness to nature as the most desirable quality for his work, and the designer talks of conventionalizing: both judging their work by a standard of “realism” rather than beauty."
+The picture-painter is led to think of likeness to nature as the most desirable quality for his work, and the designer talks of conventionalizing: both judging their work by a standard of ‘realism’ rather than beauty."

 -- A. W. Dow

-In my school days art education was still caught up in a bit of a double-bind.
+In my school days, art education was still caught up in a bit of a double-bind.
 Formal figurative studies had been reassessed and reintroduced into the fold, while formal modernist tangents (which had once spent quite a bit of time and energy denouncing the representational camps) still held their sway.
-This meant that I could easily take classes from either clique but they were often filled with an aura of sinister contempt for the infectious “other.”
+This meant that I could easily take classes from either clique, but they were often filled with an aura of sinister contempt for the infectious “other.”

 I’ve long tried my best to be open to ideas and examples from both sides of this fence, but I would be lying if I pretended that there weren’t times when I struggled with the tedium of it all.
-While most of the collective wrangling has since fallen out of fashion, there’s still a residue of dissidence from this forced divide, one that unfortunately continues to obscure the broader-spectrum of all painting and sculpture from now or any other time and place in history.
+While most of the collective wrangling has since fallen out of fashion, there’s still a residue of dissidence from this forced divide, one that, unfortunately, continues to obscure the broader spectrum of all painting and sculpture from now or any other time and place in history.

-Even before the da Vinci days, western theories of artistic classification regarding the stylized and the natural were being formed.
-Starting with some of the very first guilds, art based endeavors were basically divided into two separate schools: representative (a naturalistic-realism approach) and decorative (a design-based approach).
+Even before the da Vinci days, Western theories of artistic classification regarding the stylized and the natural were being formed.
+Starting with some of the very first guilds, art-based endeavors were basically divided into two separate schools: representative (a naturalistic-realism approach) and decorative (a design-based approach).
 [1]

 The first school belonged more to the painters of this time.
-Subjugated mostly by the patronage of the church, royalty, and various dynastic merchants, these artists were expected to produce vibrant lifelike renditions of their majestic and religious subjects without the aid of photography.
+Subjugated mostly by the patronage of the church, royalty, and various dynastic merchants, these artists were expected to produce vibrant, life-like renditions of their majestic and religious subjects without the aid of photography.
 With this task in mind, it was no wonder that the emphasis of their studies would focus on being able to accurately represent the rich objective splendor of the natural world.

 The good side was that artists and artisans were now free to stretch their aesthetic wings past the confines of timeworn academia.
 The backing of some guild, church, or royal subject (and all the accompanying baggage) was no longer an absolute necessity for financial success.

 However, this abandonment of precepts would also mean that artists were now open to the inherent risks of self-direction (i.e. the less formal one is towards one’s training, the more likely one is to lose sight of that which is formally valuable).
-And because of this, art in the west now contained all the ingredients for a massive stumble.
+Because of this, art in the west now contained all the ingredients for a massive stumble.
 No other time witnessed the fate and truth of this circumstance more than the late nineteenth and early twentieth centuries.

-Paint what you see not what you know, became the foundational attitude of this bold secessionist movement.
-A seemingly altruistic sentiment for sure; freed from the weight of foreordination ridden notions, what artist couldn’t benefit from an afternoon of ditching their experiential biases and just take a good honest look at the world around them?
-Nevertheless, when it came to the doctrine of composition, this fairytale attitude of absolute freedom from all things old-fashioned would only lead the Impressionists into an even bigger cage… biting a feeding hand as it were, and eventually limiting the spontaneity of what they so desperately sought to spontaneously create.
+“Paint what you see, not what you know” became the foundational attitude of this bold secessionist movement – a seemingly altruistic sentiment for sure.
+Freed from the burden of preconceived notions and prejudices, what artist wouldn’t benefit from an afternoon of shedding their experiential partialities and taking a good, honest look at the world around them?
+Nevertheless, when it came to the doctrine of composition, this fairytale attitude of absolute freedom from all things old-fashioned would only lead the Impressionists into an even larger cage, biting a feeding hand, and eventually limiting the spontaneity of what they so desperately sought to spontaneously create.

-Additionally, movements like Dadaism, Expressionism, and Surrealism soon arose only to further dismantle the foundations of conventional beliefs; some even going so far as to question the relevance of any and all artistic academia to-date, especially when it came to the task of copying nature with a paint brush.
-Of course many of the traditionalists at the time equated some of these revolts with artistic blasphemy; while some even resorted to fanaticism and violence to keep these “degenerate” uprisings at bay.
+Additionally, movements like Dadaism, Expressionism, and Surrealism soon arose, only to further dismantle the foundations of conventional beliefs; some even going so far as to question the relevance of any and all artistic academia to date, especially when it came to the task of copying nature with a paint brush.
+Of course, many of the traditionalists at the time equated some of these revolts with artistic blasphemy, while some even resorted to fanaticism and violence to keep these “degenerate” uprisings at bay.
 [7] A declaration of war had officially been made.

 * * *